BenTaylorPublic/screeps/README.md

 Observer logic
     If there is a power bank, add it to a queue
-        Then, a power-scavenge controller can examine if it's viable to get Queue logic should hold items ids as a blacklist if it doesn't want them
+        Then, a power-scavenge controller can examine if it's viable to get Queue logic should hold items ids as a blacklist if it doesn't want them'

+Remove getRoomLinearDistance, make my own
+    Manhattan distance
 ```
 ### Mid term:
 ```